ncsurobotics/SW8-Documentation/docs/electrical/software/kicad.md

 Optionally, you can add a 3D model to a footprint.

-TODO: Guide.
+1. Create or download a 3D mode.
+Save it as a step or stl file in `SW-KicadLibrary/SWLib.3d`.
+Name it the same as the part.
+2. Open the footprint editor and select your part.
+3. Edit footprint properties (`File > Footprint Properties...`)
+4. Select the 3D models tab
+5. Click the plus button and type the following. **Never use the browse feature to select a 3d model!** Browse tool uses absolute paths, which will break the model on other people's systems.
+    ```
+    ../../SWLib.3d/[FILE].step
+    ```
+6. Replace `[FILE]` with the name of the step file. **This is case sensitive!**.
+7. Close the properties panel and save the footprint.

-After creating your part (and saving everything) commit your changes in the SW-Kicad-Libraries repo and push.
+After creating your part (and saving everything) commit your changes in the `SW-KicadLibrary` repo and push.

 ### Importing Downloaded Parts